Helping you grow closer to God

 And so she decided, “I prayed after last week’s message, I’m really going to do this.”
 And so one of the people that she knew she decided they were having dinner.
 And so at dinner she just asked a number of very specific questions, and heard this lady’s story.

 She goes, “I heard things I just, I had no idea about her life.”
 And guess what the lady did?
 She turned and said, “Well, what’s your story?”
-She said, “I found myself telling her about my life and what Christ had done and who Jesus is.”
+She said, “I found myself telling her about my life and what Christ had done and who Jesus is,” and, you know, I could read between the lines in the email that maybe, maybe this lady kind of had a New Age view of Jesus somewhere, somehow.
 And as this lady in our church just shared her story, the lady said, “I have never heard anything like this in my life.”

 How many people in your relational network that you pass by, or you work with, or you see as you take a walk with the dog, or, you know, when you’re sitting there while the kids are playing baseball or soccer, or you’re on the elliptical or something at the gym, and you’ve kind of built a relationship.